Necklace prototype of gold painted on metal by Frank Stella, 2008 (Diane Venet collection)

 A second piece by Stella is a polished gold ring, of which five were produced.
 I had seen photos but was surprised to see how enormous it was firsthand, more than three inches long and quite bulky.

-“You wear nothing else,” she said with her French accent.
+“You wear nothing else,” she said, in her Parisian accent.
 “Maybe just a simple black dress.
 And you keep your hand here.”
 She put her left hand on her right shoulder, and posed for a moment gazing sideways, then laughed.

-Obviously, half the fun for Venet is finding a way to wear these pieces – and then wearing them.
+Obviously, half the fun for Venet was finding a way to wear these pieces – and then wearing them with aplomb.
+It’s not so different from what Peggy Guggenheim did with Alexander Calder’s jewelry a few decades earlier.

-Picasso to Koons: The Artist as Jeweler runs through January 8, 2012, at the Museum of Arts and Design, New York City.
+Picasso to Koons: The Artist as Jeweler was on display through January 8, 2012, at the Museum of Arts and Design, New York City.

 Related posts: